Title IX: Learn more about Title IX at Springfield College

 Q. How long can I expect an investigation to take?

-A. The College seeks to complete its process within 60 days.
+A. The College seeks to complete an investigation that is fair, thorough, and timely, and strives to do this within 60 days.
 The process may be extended due to extenuating circumstances of a case in order to ensure a thorough and fair process.
+Following an investigation, an adjudication will take place that will follow the outlined steps in the gender-based misconduct policy.

 Q. What is the process of an investigation?